rririanto/docker-compose-django/README.md

 ## How to use
 We use Makefile to make our life easy.
 You can see the command list on [Makefile](https://github.com/rririanto/docker-compose-django/blob/master/Makefile) file.
-However, this is the first things to do to run this project:
+However, the first things to do to run this project is by:

 1. Create nginx-proxy network
 ```sh